geowittejr/DotNetRazorStockTicker/README.md

 - .NET 8 SDK
 - Visual Studio 2022 or VS Code
-- A valid API key for the stock ticker service (e.g., Financial Modeling Prep, Alpha Vantage, etc.)
+- A valid API key for the stock ticker service (Finnhub)

 ---